 - While customization options exist, fully removing or disabling certain integrated features might not always be possible.

-Real-Life Example: A user who prefers a minimalist Browse experience might find a new, prominent feature related to social media integration in an Opera update to be intrusive and cluttering their browser interface.
+Real-Life Example: A user who prefers a minimalist browsing experience might find a new, prominent feature related to social media integration in an Opera update to be intrusive and cluttering their browser interface.

 Solution: Explore Opera’s settings and customization options to disable or hide unwanted features if possible.
 Providing feedback to the Opera development team through their official channels can also help them understand user preferences for future updates.